 1. Plant in well draining soil that is unamended and low in Nitrogen.
-Oca is not a fan of super heavy clay soils, plus added nitrogen can produce lush vegetative growth but less tubers.
+Oca is not a fan of super heavy clay soils, plus added nitrogen can produce lush vegetative growth but fewer tubers.
 Planting in soil with good drainage will help create a favorable environment for the tubers to grow best.

 5. Space at least 3 feet apart – Spacing is key to help increase yield, so ensuring there is enough space for the tubers to grow will allow for greater yields.
+Once spacing is established Oca can then be planted at least 2-3 inches down into the soil.

 6. Harvest after the first frost – Oca is typically harvested between mid-November to mid-December, however it is best to wait as long as possible once the cold weather sets in to ensure the tubers are fully developed with optimal flavor.
 Oca is more cold hardy than other Andean tubers but can still turn to mush if it goes through a very hard freeze.
 Although, many years we’ve seen it survive all winter and continue growing the following spring if a tuber was forgotten about or left in the soil.